February 2026: Case on on selling exempted prescription-only medicines to patients

 Read through the scenario below, think about what you would do and then check our expert advice to see if we agree.

-I work in a rural practice with limited access to a pharmacy.
-A patient came for an urgent eye exam.
-They have a corneal abrasion after accidentally scratching their eye with a mascara brush.
-The nearest pharmacy is closed for the day.
-Can I sell chloramphenicol eye drops to prevent infection?
+I work in rural practice with limited access to a local pharmacy.
+My patient has attended for an urgent eye examination with a corneal abrasion following misdirection of a mascara brush and has a significant epithelial defect.
+The nearest pharmacy closed for the day, can I sell a topical chloramphenicol eye drops as prophylaxis?

 Start enjoying the benefits of College membership today.
 Take a look at what the College can offer you and view our membership categories and rates.